ReneNyffenegger/temp-Parser/readme.txt

   Rightmost derivation has very large memory requirements and implementing an LR parser was impractical due to the limited memory of computers at that time

+  The study of modern bottom-up (shift/reduce) parsing was pioneered by Knuth , who first defined the LR(k) class of grammars.
+Subsequent work by DeRemer  and others led to refinements including the definition of
+     - SLR(k) and
+     - LALR(k) grammars,
+  which are less expressive than LR(k) but which enable much more efficient parser generation, and inspired the initial development of popular parser generation tools such as
+    - Yacc  and
+    - Bison

+  { LR(1) means....

+   LR(1) means that you can choose proper rule to reduce by knowing all tokens that will be reduced plus one token after them.
+   There are no problems with AND in boolean queries and in BETWEEN operation.
+The following grammar, for example is LL(1), and thus is LR(1) too:

+      expr ::= and_expr | between_expr | variable
+      and_expr ::= expr "and" expr
+      between_expr ::= "between" expr "and" expr
+      variable ::= x

+    I believe that the whole SQL grammar is even simpler than LR(1).
+Probably LR(0) or even LL(n).

+  }

+  { Additional ambiguity

+    Within the category of online bottom-up parsing, there remains the question of what restrictions we may place on the input grammar, beyond simple unambiguity

+    Knuth’s LR(k) is a reasonable starting point

+  }

 }
 LL Parser {
 ---------